 When you overload a routine so that routines are defined with the same name but different arguments for different types in the type hierarchy, the argument that you specify determines which routine executes.
 For example, if you call getinfo() with an argument of type employee_t, a getinfo() routine defined on type employee_t overrides the inherited routine of the same name.
-Similarly, if you define another getinfo() on type sales_rep_t, a call to getinfo() with an argument of type sales_rep_t overrides the routine that sales_rep_t inherits from employee_t.
+Similarly, if you define another getinfo() on type sales_rep_t, a call to getinfo() with an argument of type sales_rep_t inherits from employee_t.